hsr205/cs_5100_fraud_detection/README.md

 - [Requirements](#Requirements)
 - [Acknowledgements](#Acknowledgements)

----

 ## Introduction

-The financial fraud detection system imposes supervised and unsupervised learning methods on a financial dataset to determine which transactions can / cannot be classified as fraud.
-The system has been trained on a large data set of more than six million data points and can determine which transactions are/are not fraudulent as evidenced by our discoveries Using K-Means Clustering, we could separate data points indicating fraud from those data points representing valid transactions.
-By leveraging a feed-forward neural network, with nearly six million data points as input we were able to determine fraudulent transactions in [ENTER PERCENTAGE] of the time.
+The financial fraud detection system contains both supervised and unsupervised learning methods on a financial dataset to determine which transactions can and cannot be classified as fraud.
+The system has been trained on a large data set of more than six million data points and can accurately predict fraud in up to 90% of different cases.
+By leveraging various approaches such as K-Means, random forest, anomaly detection, and a feed-forward neural network we as a team were able to gain valuable insights into how financial fraud can and cannot be properly classified.

----

 ## Module-Descriptions